Versión en Español

 1. Dough

-1. In a large bowl, add the sifted flour, sugar, and cubed butter.
-Mix with your fingers until achieving a crumbly texture.
-Incorporate the egg yolk and water, and work with your hands to form a uniform dough.
+1. In a large bowl, add the sifted flour, icing sugar, and cubed cold butter.
+Mix with your fingers until achieving a crumbly, sandy texture.
+Incorporate the egg yolk and ice water, and work with your hands just until the dough comes together into a uniform ball — do not overwork.

-2. Divide the dough in two and spread it with your fingers over a couple of 20 cm diameter molds (or the size you prefer), about 3 to 5 mm thick.
-Prick with a fork, cover with cling film, and freeze for at least 30 minutes.
+2. Divide the dough and press it with your fingers into individual tartlet molds (or two 20 cm diameter molds), about 3 to 5 mm thick.
+Prick the base all over with a fork, cover with plastic wrap, and freeze for at least 30 minutes.

 2. Pastry cream